apascualgarcia/RatioDependent/README.md

         * Rescale and randomize the readed value: Make ```midX neq 0``` and ```widthX > 0```.
 This scenario and the previous one are useful for instance if you have only the topology of the interactions but you should explore the strengths.
      * If ```readX = 0```, then the script will generate the following values: ```X=midX*(1+widthX*rnd)```, where ```rnd = [-0.5,0.5]```.

-* In addition, some metaparameters require some more parameters to be generated.
+* In addition, some objects require some more parameters to be generated.
 In particular, the competition matrix requires two more values to differentiate between inter and intraspecific competition, and the growth rates have one more parameter to control if it should be estimated at a fixed point.
 Specifically, the file _Beyond-MeanField.in_ must have the following lines in this order (see folder example1 for an example):
      * __readNp__         !
 Control parameter for plants abundances, it is equal to 1 if you read Np from file, 0 if it will be generated internally, in which case:
      * __midNp__          !
 It will generate the parameter with a distribution of plant densities ```Np=midNp*(1+ widthNp*rnd)``` where ```rnd = [-0.5,0.5]```
      * __widthNp__        !
 Note that these two parameters must be given even if ```readNp=1```